Razyapoo/KGBClusteringDocumentation/research_documentation.md

 I presented this approach to my supervisor and two weeks later he told me that he had found a customer who is interested in this approach.
 The customer was the Charles University and the topic was "Departments and subjects".

-After several studies, we can state the following several criteria:
+After several studies, we can state the following several conceptual criteria:

 - An aggregation node must be a cluster of related nodes (for example, nodes of the same class or similar property)
 - An aggregation node must somehow show the user which nodes it has inside
-- An aggregation node might have separate aggregation nodes internally representing the types of nodes it aggregates (in case it aggregates different types of nodes, such as universities and subjects).
+- An aggregation node might have separate aggregation nodes internally representing the types of nodes it aggregates (in case it aggregates different types of nodes, such as universities and subjects) - **not implemented**.
-- An aggregation node may display the number of nodes it has inside.
+- An aggregation node may display the number of nodes it has inside - **not implemented**.

 But there are more questions:
 - Based on what criteria to cluster nodes?